 The optimal folder structure depends on your company structure and use cases for Egnyte.
-We have some suggestions below to jump start the process.
+We have some suggestions below to jump-start the process.

 Construction companies have many projects in various locations.
 We recommend creating a folder structure in the form Region > Job Site > Project.
 There can also be a folder for past jobs that is treated as an archive.

 Technology companies have multiple departments that each collaborate frequently.
 We recommend having a top-level folder for every department.
-For example: Accounting, Human Resources, Marketing, and Engineering.
+For example, Accounting, Human Resources, Marketing, and Engineering.

 Retail companies have many offices scattered around the world.
-The headquarters can be in one place but there are many more satellite offices.
+The headquarters can be in one place, but there are many more satellite offices.
 If you have multiple offices, we recommend creating a folder structure by location where each office location has its own top-level folder.

-Applying Folder Permissions
+Apply Folder Permissions

 File and Folder Size Limitations

-Maximum Number of Files in a Folder (immediate children): 50,000
+- Maximum number of files in a folder (immediate children): 50,000

-Maximum Number of Sub-folders in a Folder (immediate children): 50,000
+- Maximum number of sub-folders in a folder (immediate children): 50,000

-Maximum path length: 5,000 bytes
+- Maximum path length: 5,000 bytes

 - Note that it is not possible to browse a folder in the Desktop App if it has more than 25,000 files and/or folders as immediate children